 Marriage As A Business Proposal

 People marry for all sorts of reasons.
 People enjoy being married and stay married for reasons that evolve over time.
 Though studies have shown being married is associated with a longer life span (for men, at least), I don’t believe—nor is there evidence—that a married life necessarily results in more happiness in the long run than a life lived singly.
 However, marriage is challenging in ways that living singly is not.
-Because viewing the challenges of a given situation in the context of a parallel situation can generate a fresh perspective and energy for problem solving, I thought I’d describe an analogy that—while not able to encompass or explain every aspect of married life, including the wonderful and necessary dimension of love—has nevertheless served my wife and me well: marriage as a business proposal.
+Because viewing the challenges of a given situation in the context of a parallel situation can generate a fresh perspective and the resilience required for problem solving, I thought I’d describe an analogy that—while not able to encompass or explain every aspect of married life, including the wonderful and necessary dimension of love—has nevertheless served my wife and me well: marriage as a business proposal.

 HOW MARRIAGES ARE STRUCTURED LIKE COMPANIES